mtermoul/col-admin/article/article.md

 ## Intro

-Filtering data is one of the most common feature of any data facing application, wheather it's a fron-end app or a back-end application.
+Filtering data is one of the most common feature of any data facing application, whether it's a fron-end app or a back-end application.
 The Filter function is used to find records in a table or a dataset that meets certain criteria.
-For examaple if you have a list called Books in a webpage, and you want to show only books that are currently on sale.
+For example if you have a list called Books in a webpage, and you want to show only books that are currently on sale.
 You could accomplish this using the filter function.

 ## What are we building exactly?